turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 As a career changer your Story= Your Brand = Your Rebrand!
 Your goal is to stay true and authentic to who you are and lead with your strengths and values.
 What impression or story about yourself do want to create as you get rooted in the tech industry?

+Why is this important?
+According to the online reputation management consultantcy, Brand Yourself:

+82% of business decision makers said that presence in search results was an influential factor when vetting people online.
+42% of US adults looked someone up before deciding to do business with them.
+27% have searched for someone they met in a professional setting, such as a networking event.
+23% of US adults have looked up a coworker.

 ### Getting clear on these areas will help employers relate to your brand:
 ** What is your desired position in the industry?
 For example, a self taught developer turned Rubyist or a Front end developer with love for education.
 ** What is your developer career story?
 How did you get here and why this field?